Project Nursery 4.3 Review

 This camera offers a temperature sensor, but in our tests, it reported a temperature 4 degrees cooler than the room, which is misleading if you are trying to create the optimum temperature suggested to avoid SIDS.

 This monitor also features:

 - 2X zoom

 - Night vision

 - Recording on Micro SD

 Electromagnetic Field (EMF) Levels

-The Project Nursery does have the lowest average EMF readings for a dedicated monitor, but the readings were not as good as the Wi-Fi monitors.
-With the camera about 6 ft from baby, the read out was 1.93.
-The parent unit will need to be closer as most parents set this by their bed at night, but many parents have fewer concerns for themselves than baby.
-With the parent unit 3 ft from the reader the average EMF was 1.24, and over 6 with the unit within 6 inches.
+The Project Nursery has the lowest average EMF readings for a dedicated monitor, but the readings were not as good as the WiFi monitors.
+With the camera 6 ft from the baby, the readout is 1.93.
+The parent unit will be closer, as most parents set this by their bed, but many parents have fewer concerns for themselves than the baby.
+With the parent unit 3 ft from the reader, the average EMF was 1.24, and over 6 with the unit within 6 inches.

 Should You Buy the Project Nursery?